 Nick Yelloly Bio

-Nicholas Jon Yelloly, born on December 3, 1990, is a British racing driver competing in the IMSA SportsCar Championship for Meyer Shank Racing and the European Le Mans Series for Inter Europol Competition as a factory driver for Acura.
-He is also a test and simulator driver for the Aston Martin Formula One team.
-Yelloly has built a diverse racing career with multiple wins and podium finishes across various series.
+Nicholas Jon Yelloly, born on 3 December 1990 in Stafford, Staffordshire, England, is a British professional racing driver competing at the top levels of international sports car racing.
+He currently races in the IMSA SportsCar Championship for Acura Meyer Shank Racing with Curb-Agajanian and in the European Le Mans Series for Inter Europol Competition as an Acura factory driver.
+Yelloly also serves as a test and simulator driver for the Aston Martin team in Formula One.
+Over the course of his career, he has built a reputation as a versatile and successful driver across single-seaters, GT racing, and prototype categories.

 Early Life and Background